Thommy96/hypernymy_directionality/README.md

 They are smaller parts of the original SdeWaC and PukWaC copora and allow to test the code with a short runtime.

 ## Corpora
-Paths for SdeWaC and PukWaC can be found in materials/corpora/corpora_paths.txt The corpora are located on the server of the IMS (Institut für Maschinelle Sprachverarbeitung), Stuttgart
+File paths for SdeWaC and PukWaC can be found in materials/corpora/corpora_paths.txt The corpora are located on the server of the IMS (Institut für Maschinelle Sprachverarbeitung), Stuttgart

 ## Data sets
-Paths for all data sets used in the thesis can be found in materials/datasets/ All data sets are located on the server of the IMS (Institut für Maschinelle Sprachverarbeitung), Stuttgart
+File paths for all data sets used in the thesis can be found in materials/datasets/ All data sets are located on the server of the IMS (Institut für Maschinelle Sprachverarbeitung), Stuttgart

 ## Required packages
+- pickle
+- docopt
+- tqdm
+- sklearn
+- graphviz
+- numpy